-On the other hand, it’s a known fact that the website popups can have a huge impact in the development of your eCommerce business.
+On the other hand, it’s a known fact that website popups can have a huge impact on the development of your eCommerce business.
 The chief idea is about using them correctly and constructing them smartly enough to convert more customers and increase your income making sure no popup mistakes are made.

-There are many details and aspects you should consider adding a website popup on your website.
+There are many details and aspects you should consider adding a website popup to your website.
 Popup mistakes may be crucial to your business and website.
-It’s better not to have a popup on your website rather than have it used in a wrong way.
+It’s better not to have a popup on your website rather than have it used in the wrong way.

 Let’s check some major website popup mistakes and find ways to avoid them and get more customers!

 Not beneficial offers

 You should have something to offer your visitors when asking them to subscribe to your newsletter and provide their emails.
 No one is eager to subscribe to your newsletter if they gain nothing as a result.
 You need to have interesting and encouraging promotions so they will be keen on subscribing to your newsletter.

 Let’s say you show a Subscription popup, which is just a form asking them to subscribe.
 This is not encouraging, is it?
 People will simply close the website popup and deny your promotion to subscribe as they’ll think, “What will this give me?”.

 So what shall you do in this case?

-Make a Subscription popup, and include a discount coupon code which the customers will get after they subscribe to your newsletter.
+Make a Subscription popup, and include a discount coupon code that the customers will get after they subscribe to your newsletter.
 If a customer sees that he/she will get something really profitable if they simply subscribe to your newsletter, they’ll doubtlessly subscribe, believe me!
 Why not subscribe if you can get some discount as a result?! 🙂

 Do not interrupt your customers in vain